troglobit/br2-finit-demo/README.md

 Access
 ------

-To run Qemu unprivileged, [without sudo][3], the guest runs with in user networking mode.
+To be able to run Qemu unprivileged, without sudo, the guest runs in user networking mode.
 Meaning the guest is hidden behind a NAT and regular services cannot be reached without a port forward.

 When calling `make run` the following ports are forwarded from the guest to the host's 80xx port range: